akamel001/Social-Wombat/Readme.md

 ##INSTRUCTION

-Navigate to the Social-Wombat direcotry and compile the source code
+Navigate to the Social-Wombat directory and compile the source code

     $ javac *.java